 For this test, I created two identical web pages.

-On one, the assets (images, CSS, JS, and fonts) were loaded from the origin server (DigitalOcean).
-On the second, the assets were loaded from BunnyCDN.
+On the first web page, the assets (images, CSS, JS, and fonts) were loaded from the origin server (hosted on a DigitalOcean droplet).
+On the second web page, the assets were loaded from BunnyCDN.

-Then I conducted multiple tests from multiple locations using GTMetrix to find the average page load times for each location as well as worldwide average.
+Then I conducted multiple tests from various locations using GTmetrix to find the average page load times for each location as well as the worldwide average.

 These were the results:

 As you can see, using BunnyCDN improved page speed by almost 37% (average).
-Somehow, South America (Sao Paulo) was slower with BunnyCDN.
+Surprisingly, South America (Sao Paulo) was slower with BunnyCDN.

 Test 2: Using a WordPress site

-Using demo sites for testing was enough to get an idea.
-However, since WordPress is so popular, that’s what most people want to know – how BunnyCDN speed up WordPress?
+Using the above web pages was enough to get an idea.
+However, since WordPress is so popular, that's what most people want to know - how BunnyCDN speed up WordPress?

 So I chose a WordPress site that was not well optimized.
 It also contained a few large images – perfect for testing a CDN.